Reproducing kernel Hilbert space compactification of unitary evolution groups: Introduction

-In \cite{GiannakisEtAl15,Giannakis17,DasGiannakis_delay_Koop} a different approach was taken, focusing on approximations of the eigenvalue problem for the skew-adjoint generator $V$, as opposed to the unitary Koopman operators $U^t$, in an orthonormal basis of an invariant subspace of $\Hp$ (of possibly infinite dimension) learned from observed data via kernel algorithms \cite{BelkinNiyogi03,CoifmanLafon06,VonLuxburgEtAl08,BerryHarlim16,BerrySauer16b} as in diffusion forecasting.
+In \cite{GiannakisEtAl15,Giannakis17,DasGiannakis_delay_2019} a different approach was taken, focusing on approximations of the eigenvalue problem for the skew-adjoint generator $V$, as opposed to the unitary Koopman operators $U^t$, in an orthonormal basis of an invariant subspace of $\Hp$ (of possibly infinite dimension) learned from observed data via kernel algorithms \cite{BelkinNiyogi03,CoifmanLafon06,VonLuxburgEtAl08,BerryHarlim16,BerrySauer16b} as in diffusion forecasting.
 A key ingredient of these techniques is a family $K_1, K_2, \ldots $ of kernel integral operators on $L^2(\mu)$ constructed from delay-coordinate-mapped data with $Q$ delays, such that, in the infinite-delay limit, $K_Q$ converges in norm to a compact integral operator $K_\infty:L^2(\mu)\to L^2(\mu)$ commuting with $U^t$ for all $t\in \real$.
 Because commuting operators have common eigenspaces, and the eigenspaces of compact operators at nonzero corresponding eigenvalues are finite-dimensional, the eigenfunctions of $K_\infty$ (approximated by eigenfunctions of $K_Q$ at large $Q$) provide a highly efficient basis to perform Galerkin approximation of the Koopman eigenvalue problem.
-In \cite{GiannakisEtAl15,Giannakis17,DasGiannakis_delay_Koop}, a well-posed variational eigenvalue problem was formulated by regularizing the raw generator $V$ by the addition of a small amount of diffusion, represented by a positive-semidefinite self-adjoint operator $\Delta : D(\Delta) \to L^2(\mu)$ on a suitable domain $D(\Delta) \subset D(V) $.
+In \cite{GiannakisEtAl15,Giannakis17,DasGiannakis_delay_2019}, a well-posed variational eigenvalue problem was formulated by regularizing the raw generator $V$ by the addition of a small amount of diffusion, represented by a positive-semidefinite self-adjoint operator $\Delta : D(\Delta) \to L^2(\mu)$ on a suitable domain $D(\Delta) \subset D(V) $.
 This leads to an advection-diffusion operator

 whose eigenvalues and eigenfunctions can be computed through provably convergent Galerkin schemes based on classical approximation theory for variational eigenvalue problems \cite{BabuskaOsborn91}.
 The diffusion operator in~\eqref{eqL} is constructed so as to compute with $V$, so that every eigenfunction of $L$ is a Koopman eigenfunction, with eigenfrequency equal to the imaginary part of the corresponding eigenvalue.
-Moreover, it was shown that the variational eigenvalue problem for $ L $ can be consistently approximated from data under realistic assumptions on the dynamical system and observation map.
+Moreover, it was shown that the variational eigenvalue problem for $ L $ can be consistently approximated \blue{from time series data acquired via a generic observation map}.